by KD Miller

 "You know darling," Catrina's voice drips with sugar, "if you don't like hearing my little speeches, then you should stay home and cook dinner.
 It would be nice to have food on the table when I come home at night."

 Catrina sticks her tongue out and races up the platform steps.
 An elderly couple raised their eyebrows at her "un-ladylike" behavior, but she didn't care.
-Stretching her arms out wide, she spotted the Denison train.
+Stretching her arms out wide, she spotted the train.
 She was about to approach the conductor when a familiar voice boomed.

 "Your four are the dirtiest bunch of ragamuffins I've ever laid eyes on."

 Turning her head, she notices an extremely important businessman yelling at what looks to be a group of children.
-The two youngest hide behind the oldest boy, while he places his hands upon his hips in self-defense.
+The two youngest hide behind the oldest boy, while he places his hands on his hips in self-defense.
 The middle boy seems confused about what to do.
 Catrina began her descent.
 She knew the man yelling at the children, knew him quite well.

 "You would have thought the orphanage would have given you a proper bath and clothing before sending you off to me!"
 He continued.